MollyMai99/Stocks-Trading-Platform/README.md

 ## Next Steps

+1. Wallet Function

-- Wallet Function: When users purchase stocks, the account balance is automatically updated.
+When users purchase stocks, the account balance is automatically updated.

+2. Sell Stocks

-- Sell Stocks: Users can sell the stocks they have purchased to make investments.
+Users can sell the stocks they have purchased to make investments.

+3. Foreign Exchange

-- Foreign Exchange: Users can check the latest foreign exchange rates and exchange currencies for stock trading.
+Users can check the latest foreign exchange rates and exchange currencies for stock trading.

+4. Stock Trends

-- Stock Trends: The stock details page shows trend charts to help users make investment decisions.
+The stock details page shows trend charts to help users make investment decisions.

 ## Experience Summary